tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/clb_function_targets_attachment.html.markdown

 The `function_targets` object supports the following:

-* `function` - (Required, List) Information about cloud functions.&quot;Note: This field may return null, indicating that no valid value can be obtained.
+* `function` - (Required, List) Information about cloud functions.Note: This field may return null, indicating that no valid value can be obtained.
 * `weight` - (Optional, Int) Weight.
 The default is `10`.

 The `function` object supports the following: